nlp-tlp/15926-4-RDL-CITS3200/README.md

 #### Client tests

-Tests for the Vue client are written with Vitest, which has been added as an `npm` script.
-Run in the root directory:
+Tests for the Vue client are written with Vitest for unit tests, and Playwright for end-to-end tests, the commands for which have been added as `npm` scripts.

+Run in the root directory (unit / e2e depending on what is wanted):

 ```
 cd src/client
+npm run test:unit
-npm run test
+npm run test:e2e
 ```

 Vitest also offers the capability to continuously test and provide immediate feedback as changes are polled through Vite.
 If you would like this behaviour, change the script in `src/client/package.json` from `"test": "vitest run"` to `"test": "vitest"`.
 Note that these commands cannot be run as terminal commands.